 - If available, check Delete driver software for this device and click on Uninstall to confirm.

 If you’re having problems with ASUS VivoTab Note 8 pen, you might be able to fix them simply by uninstalling the problematic drivers from your PC.
 This is relatively simple and you can do it by following these steps:

 After you remove the driver, restart your device and the problem should be completely resolved.
 Few users reported that they fixed the problem by uninstalling all HID and Wacom drivers from their PC, so you might want to try that as well.

-- Go to Services tab and check Hide all Microsoft services.
+- Go to the Services tab and check the Hide all Microsoft services box.
 Now click on Disable all button.

-- Navigate to Startup tab and click on Open Task Manager.
+- Navigate to the Startup tab and click on Open Task Manager.